 - Click Create.

 - A zero load node is a control node that is used to maintain and control its descendant nodes in a workflow.
-A zero load node does not affect data.
+A zero load node does not generate data.

-- If other nodes depend on a zero load node and the zero load node is set to Failed by an administration expert, the pending descendant nodes cannot be triggered.
-During the O&M process, a zero load node can be disabled to prevent errors of ancestor nodes from being further expanded.
+- If other nodes depend on a zero load node and the zero load node is set to Failed by O&M personnel, the pending descendant nodes cannot run.
+During the O&M process, a zero load node can be disabled to prevent incorrect data of ancestor nodes from being obtained by their descendant nodes.

 When you design a workflow, we recommend that you create a zero load node as the root node of the workflow to control the entire workflow.
 To design a workflow, perform the following steps:

-- Double-click the name of a workflow to go to the configuration tab.
+- Double-click the name of the workflow to go to the configuration tab.
 Click Zero-Load Node and drag it to the canvas on the right.

 - Use the same method to create an ODPS SQL node named insert_data.

-- Drag a line to configure the start node as the parent node of the insert_data node.
+- Drag a line from the start node to the insert_data node to configure the start node as the ancestor node of the insert_data node.